 A partnership with the recently established Sol Plaatje University, the only University in South Africa’s Northern Cape province, the project will make an important strategic addition to the Cambridge-Africa programme, through supporting a new African institution to develop it research ambitions.
 The field project in July 2018 is timed to coincide with vacation periods at both Cambridge and Sol Plaatje University, and will provide the first cohort of students in SPU’s flagship Archaeology programme their first intensive fieldwork experience, working alongside students from the first cohort of Cambridge’s newly re-launched Archaeology tripos.

-The collaborative field research project will provide students from both Kimberley and Cambridge with experience of training in targeted excavation, field survey, oral history interviewing, visitor surveys, as well as archival and museum-based research.
+The collaborative field research project, working together with the McGregor Museum, will provide students from both Kimberley and Cambridge with experience of training in targeted excavation, field survey, oral history interviewing, visitor surveys, as well as archival and museum-based research.
 Collaboration between researchers in South Africa and the UK is essential to the success of the project, given the entangled histories between the two countries that it explores.

 The research training and international exposure students will receive through participating in the project will be key to enabling them to consider future research careers.
 At the same time, enabling research on mission sites and ‘the missionary road’ supports the ambitions of the Northern Cape to develop a tourist infrastructure in and around these sites, bringing much needed income to a relatively remote area of South Africa, and potential sources of employment for SPU’s new graduates.